5 On-Site SEO Factors That Matter Most

 Security

 Having an HTTPS secure website is very valuable for ensuring the security of transactions on your site.
-It’s also a soft ranking factor for Google.
+It’s also part of the Page Experience ranking factor for Google.

 The number one technical error we find on clients sites is linking to mixed content or HTTP pages.
 This can occur during an SSL migration and arise from a number of causes.